-\$0 copay each day for days 1 - 90 (prior authorization may be required)

-You are covered for unlimited days.

-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the same cost sharing you would pay at a network hospital.

-Inpatient hospital care (continued)

-to receive the transplant.
-This service is available only when the transplant is authorized at one of AvMed's contracted transplant facilities.

-- AvMed's in-network hospital facilities may not be contracted for Transplant Services or Transplant Bridge Services.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) AvMed's in-network hospital facilities may not be contracted for Transplant Services or Transplant Bridge Services.
 Covered transplant services may only be performed at AvMed's Transplant Center of Excellence facilities located within the State of Florida.
-For a complete listing of facilities and assistance with referral or authorization for transplant services, contact AvMed's Member Engagement Center at the phone number listed on the last page of this booklet. - Blood including storage and administration.
-Coverage of whole blood and packed red cells and all other components begins with the first pint of blood that you need. - Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+For a complete listing of facilities and assistance with referral or authorization for transplant services, contact AvMed's Member Engagement Center at the phone number listed on the last page of this booklet.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells and all other components begins with the first pint of blood that you need.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
 This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.

-You pay: \$0 copay each day for days 1 - 90 (prior authorization may be required)

-Copayments are per admission for each Medicare-covered stay in a network hospital.

-You must pay the inpatient hospital
+You pay: \$0 copay each day for days 1 - 90 (prior authorization may be required) Copayments are per admission for each Medicare-covered stay in a network hospital.
+You must pay the inpatient hospital copayment for each admission.